Swiss steak with brown gravy was a ‘feel-good' meal at our house when I was growing up.

 - 2 pounds (½ to 1 inch thick) grassfed beef round steak

 - ½ cup organic flour of your choice (Note from Kelly: I use spelt flour or einkorn flour these days.
-If you're grain-free, try arrowroot, or maybe coconut flour or almond flour?)
+If you're grain-free, try arrowroot flour.)

 - 1½ teaspoons fine sea salt